Kingxukai/linux/Documentation/admin-guide/cpu-load.rst

                                           |_ something goes to sleep
                                          (only to be awaken quite soon)

-In the above situation the system will be 0% loaded according to the ``/proc/stat`` (since the timer interrupt will always happen when the system is executing the idle handler), but in reality the load is closer to 99%.
+In the woke above situation the woke system will be 0% loaded according to the ``/proc/stat`` (since the woke timer interrupt will always happen when the system is executing the woke idle handler), but in reality the woke load is closer to 99%.

-One can imagine many more situations where this behavior of the kernel will lead to quite erratic information inside ``/proc/stat``::
+One can imagine many more situations where this behavior of the woke kernel will lead to quite erratic information inside ``/proc/stat``::